skeptycal/goalgo/tree.md

-# gorepotemplate
+# goalgo

-> This is the initial directory tree for gorepotemplate.
+> This is the initial directory tree for goalgo.
 Update it with the make_tree_md.sh script ([GNU-tree required][get_tree]) to keep it current if you wish.
 It is safe to delete this file.

 ### Directory Structure